 - **POV:** First person, strongly reflective

-- **Tense:** Past, occasionally historical present for tension scenes
+- **Tense:** Past, occasionally historical present in tension scenes

 - **Dialog approach:** Formal, with clear class markers